gkpln3/Sand/README.md

 ```

 ### Share Code
-Sandfiles are just Python files, and are being evaluated in an hierarchical manner by using the `Sand` directive, so you can easily share code between them.
+Because Sandfiles are just Python files, and are being evaluated in an hierarchical manner by using the `Sand` directive, so you can easily share code between them.
 ```python
 # ./Sandfile
 from sand import *